Chibom11/AITuT/README.md

 Produces 5 MCQs with options and marked correct answers.

 Formatted in a strict JSON response with prefix (QUIZ_$#%^&$24534).

-🌍 Transcript Translation

-Translates any transcript content to English.

 🔍 YouTube Video Search